 The name by which the remote LU is known to this application.
 This field can contain up to eight alphanumeric characters.
+This name equates to the application VTAM macro at the IBM host.

 77 REMOTE-LU-NAME PIC X(8) VALUE "A06CICS".